Acervans/Hybrid-CRS/README.md

    - In `frontend/hybrid-crs-ui/`, create a __.env.local__ file using __.env.local.example__ as sample.
 Replace with Supabase anonymous key and URL.
    - Run `docker compose up` to pull and build all the images for the project, and start the Ollama, FalkorDB, API and UI services.
 4. All set!
 The frontend can be accessed at http://localhost:3001.
+   - Once signed up and authenticated, use the LLM Selector (top right), and pull the `qwen2.5:3b` model, required for the project.

 ### Developer Setup
 1. Go to `hybrid-crs/` and install Python dependencies in __requirements-dev.txt__.
 Using __pip__: